DJ Arafat: Life and career

-Arafat was born as Ange Didier Houon on 26 January 1986.
-He was the son of Tina Glamour, a popular singer, and the deceased musician and sound engineer Pierre Houon.
-He has an older brother well known as DJ TV3.
+Arafat was born as Ange Didier Houon on January 26, 1986.
+He was the son of Tina Glamour, a popular singer, and the deceased musician and sound engineer, Pierre Houon.
+He has an older brother who is well known as DJ TV3.
 Ange Didier started his music career in the early 2000s as a DJ when he was only 14 years old in Yopougon, a night-life district in Abidjan.
 He left for France to improve his career and even overstayed his visa.
 In 2005, he spent a month in detention as an undocumented migrant.

 The stage name Arafat refers to Palestinian leader Yasser Arafat; he stated that Lebanese friends in the Ivory Coast gave him the nickname because he was “hardcore”.

 He was considered one of the most popular African artists in Francophone countries around the world.
 He became a star of his genre around 2009.

 He released 11 music albums primarily in the popular "Coupé-Décalé" dance music style, in his career that spanned fifteen years.
-BBC described him as the "king" of Coupé-Décalé, which means "cut and run", in Ivorian slang it means "to cheat someone and run away" and it began in the early 2000s during Ivory Coast's civil war.
-The music incorporates fast percussion, deep bass and hip-hop-style vocals.
+BBC described him as the "king" of Coupé-Décalé, which means "cut and run".
+In Ivorian slang, it means "to cheat someone and run away" and it emerged in the early 2000s during Ivory Coast's civil war.
+This style of music also came about at a time where the youth felt down in their spirits to feel as though they needed something uplifting and give them hope for a better life.
+This genre of music incorporates fast percussion, deep bass and hip-hop-style vocals.
 Arafat became the symbol of the flashy well-dressed lifestyle which is associated with the music.
-His song Dosabado is one of his most popular hits.
+His song 'Dosabado' is one of his most popular hits.
 He liked motorcycles and also featured them in his recent hit 'Moto Moto' released in May 2019.
 He had multiple motorcycle accidents, one of which in 2009, was serious.
 Arafat's motorcycle accident in 2019 was fatal.

-Arafat later became popular in the Europe and the United States when some of the sports personalities popularized the dance steps of coupé-décalé genre.
-"Dosabado", "Kpangor", "Zoropoto", "Enfant Beni" and "Moto, Moto" were some of his major hits.
+Arafat later became popular in Europe and in the United States when some of the sports personalities popularized the dance steps of coupé-décalé genre.
+Although Arafat was not the creator of this genre, he did take part in it becoming mainstream, leading him to gain a large following in western and central African countries."Dosabado", "Kpangor", "Zoropoto", "Enfant Beni" and "Moto, Moto" were some of his major hits.